esramelikecakir/insertionsortt/README.md

 [2,6,16,18,22,27] And we got the solution.

-Show the big O in insertion sort big o is n^2 so in this case big o is 36
+2-Show the big O in insertion sort big o is n^2 so in this case big o is 36

-Which case does the number 18 fall into after the array is sorted?
+3-Which case does the number 18 fall into after the array is sorted?
  Average Case

   Write the first 4 steps of [7,3,5,8,2,9,4,15.6] according to Insertion Sort.